Top US accident investigator says close calls between planes show that aviation is under stress

 Among the close calls in recent months, the scariest occurred in February in Austin, Texas.
 During poor visibility in the early morning hours, a FedEx cargo plane preparing to land flew over the top of a Southwest Airlines jet that was taking off.
 The NTSB has estimated that they came within about 100 feet of colliding.

 An air traffic controller had cleared both planes to use the same runway.
-In other recent incidents, pilots appeared to be at fault.
+In other recent incidents, pilots appeared to be at fault by failing to follow orders from controllers.